antonio-ra/academic-kickstart/content/authors/admin/_index.md

     date_end: 2017-09-01
     summary: |
       Dissertation on the hierarchical Bayesian modelling of decision-making tasks based at the Gatsby Computational Neuroscience Unit under the supervision of Oliver J. Robinson and Peter Dayan.
 Deep and reinforcement learning courses taught by Google DeepMind.
-  - area: BSc (Hons) Mathematics and Physics
+  - area: BSc Mathematics and Physics
     institution: University of Bath
     date_start: 2013-09-01
     date_end: 2016-06-01